 The Department’s first-ever self-audit, completed in November 2018, provided a wealth of insights and data that can contribute to DoD’s NDS efforts.
 The audit results are an historic accomplishment and demonstrate DoD’s commitment to accountability and reform.
 The audit has also generated significant financial and operations data whereby leadership can harness opportunities for reform and ensure more efficient stewardship of taxpayer resources.
 In his January 2, 2020 memo, Message to the Force - Reform through Focused Prioritization, the Secretary noted, “Given our limited resources, we must find the right balance between spending on the needs of today and investing for tomorrow.
 The trade-off between current readiness and future modernization is one of our most difficult decisions.
 Getting this right requires a deliberate budgeting process and continual assessment.”
 The 2018 audit data provides a very unique opportunity in “getting this right” more efficiently and effectively.

-Task Group Membership: Dr. Christopher Gopal (Task Group Chair), Steve Blank, and John O'Connor
+Task Group Membership: Dr. Christopher Gopal (Task Group Chair), John O'Connor, and Hon David Walker

 - Terms of Reference